netzke/netzke-core/README.md

 ### Calling client class methods from endpoint

-An endpoint can instruct the client instance of the component to execute a set of methods in response, passing those methods arbitrary parameters, by using the magical `this` variable.
+An endpoint can instruct the client instance of the component to execute a set of methods in response, passing those methods arbitrary parameters, by using the `client` method.
 For example:

 ```ruby
 class SimpleComponent < Netzke::Base